-Benchmark Benchmark Status of the Benchmark Use of the Administrator Administrator Benchmark MSCI All Country Asia ex Japan Index MSCI Limited Not yet listed on the ESMA register referred to in article 36 of the Benchmark Regulation, as it is an entity located in a country outside of the EU and does neither comply with the conditions laid down in article 30(1) of the Benchmark Regulation nor has it required recognition in accordance Asset allocation with article 32 of t he Benchmark Regulation.
+Benchmark Benchmark Status of the Benchmark Use of the Administrator Administrator Benchmark MSCI All Country Asia ex Japan Index MSCI Limited Not yet listed on the ESMA register referred to in article 36 of the Benchmark Regulation, as it is an entity located in a country outside of the EU and does neither comply with the conditions laid down in article 30(1) of the Benchmark Regulation nor has it required recognition in accordance with article 32 of the Benchmark Regulation.
+Asset allocation means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.